Skip to content

 When processing multiple documents, we can optimize the inference by parallelizing the computation on a single core, multiple cores and GPUs or even multiple machines.

-A lazy collection contains :
+A stream contains :

 • a reader: the source of the data (e.g., a file, a database, a list of strings, etc.)